SUMMER 2020 UNDERGRADUATE INTERNSHIP OPPORTUNITY

 The internship is open to students who have completed their first year of an undergraduate degree.
 Interns should possess the following:

-- Ability to manage multiple competing deadlines in a fast-paced work environment
+- Ability to handle multiple projects and meet deadlines in a fast-paced working environment

 - Commitment to the mission of the ACLU